tibe314/ShakkiTekoaly/documentation/architecture.md

 chess move in [the UCI format](https://en.wikipedia.org/wiki/Universal_Chess_Interface) or null if the bot cannot find a legitimate move or wants to forfeit the game.

+### TestBot.java

+TestBot.java is an implementation of the ChessBot interface and is used for testing the APIs.
+It also serves as an example implementation of a simple Chess bot.

+The TestBot does not contain its own Chess logic, but instead uses the chesslib library to pick a random move in a given game state.
+This also means that the TestBot generally plays very poorly.

+**Data Structures and Algorithms projects may not use chesslib in this manner.**

 ## Chess engine and gamestate package (chess.engine.*)

 The engine package deals with the state of a Chess game.

-### Engine.java

-The Engine.java class is used for keeping track of the current board state.
-It uses chesslib in the background to handle local Chess logic and is mainly used as a validation and testing component.

-**Data Structures and Algorithms projects should not use the Engine class directly**

 ### GameState.java